-If you’re applying for a US passport, providing a photo that meets all official guidelines is crucial.
+If you’re applying for a US passport, it’s crucial to provide a photo that meets all official guidelines.
 A non-compliant image can result in delays or rejections.

 Get a compliant passport photo in 3 minutes with PhotoAiD’s passport photo maker.